yermancinto/SDCND_Vehicle_Detection_and_Tracking/README.md

 ![imagen](https://user-images.githubusercontent.com/41348711/46921587-8e8bc400-cffd-11e8-8879-2f915ff5d1ec.png)

 # Find cars Function
-I just tunned the tunned the fucntion given on the course, setting the same parameters used when training the model
+I just tunned the fucntion given on the course, setting the same parameters used when training the model

+# Heat functions
+The pipeline detects relatively good vehicles but has some false positives.
+To solve this, Heat fucntions are added to the pipeline .
+These functions will keep overlaping detections but discard the single detections.
+These functions are copied from the the course.
+* Add Heat: Returns the Heat map
+* Apply Threshold - In my case I used threshold =2, so only pixels with some overlapping are kept
+* Draw labeled Boxes - Using the boxes inside the threshold, define new boxes to be drawn over the raw image

 ![imagen](https://user-images.githubusercontent.com/41348711/46921900-8d5c9600-d001-11e8-9540-596241a48057.png)